strawmanpoems/strawman/poems/023_i_am_a_fucking_robot.md

 smooth wooshing air in my ears now

 i have many 9's --
-my uptime worthiness proof.
+my uptime worthiness.
-lick the boot and hand
+i lick the boot and hand
 and gain acceptance
 from the dark machine sea of clanking steel and chaotic welding of wires and circuits